Genivia/ugrep/README.md

     $ brew install https://raw.githubusercontent.com/Genivia/ugrep/master/Formula/ugrep.rb

-This installs the `ugrep` and `ug` commands, where `ug` is the same as `ugrep` but also loads the default configuration file .ugrep when present in the working directory or home directory.
+This installs the `ugrep` and `ug` commands, where `ug` is the same as `ugrep` but also loads the configuration file .ugrep when present in the working directory or home directory.

 ### Windows